What is Astigmatism? Clearing Up a Blurry Situation

 It is a common misconception that astigmatism can only be treated with prescription glasses or contact lenses.
 The good news is for those who don’t want to rely on glasses and contacts to see well, laser vision correction procedures can help.

 Laser vision correction works by using precision laser technology to reshape the cornea to increase the eye’s focusing power.
-Today there are many options in laser vision correction that treat astigmatism, including LASIK, SMILE, and PRK
+Today there are many options in laser vision correction that treat astigmatism, including LASIK, SMILE, ICL, and PRK

 Consequently, a thorough evaluation by a highly qualified surgeon is the best way to determine what option is best to treat your astigmatism and other vision problems such as nearsightedness and farsightedness.